• Skip to primary navigation

 “The purpose of our pilot awards is to help researchers develop novel technologies and methods and to test the feasibility of their approaches,” said Laura James, M.D., TRI director and associate vice chancellor for clinical and translational research.
 “This year’s focus on collaborations with experts in biomedical informatics will test state-of-the-art solutions to problems common in Arkansas.
 Each project also has high potential for extramural funding and for application to individuals beyond Arkansas.”

 Applications were reviewed and scored by a study section of 23 faculty and community representatives.
 The study section, led by Donald Mock, M.D., Ph.D., included independent scientists from a wide range of disciplines and from across the country, and community stakeholders from across Arkansas.
 Inclusion of trained community stakeholders is a novel venture for this pilot program that helps realize the NIH goal of ensuring that studies have the input of the general public, clinicians and professionals in the health industry.
-This year was the first time that community stakeholders participated in the full review, discussion, and scoring process.
+This year was the first time that community stakeholders participated in the full review, discussion and scoring process.

 Posted by uamsonline on April 11, 2017